Getting started

 The simplest path is npx — no install needed.
 Your AI client will spawn the server for you on demand:

-npx -y @peekdev/mcp
+npx -y @peekdev/mcp@latest

 This runs the stdio MCP server (it reads and writes the local SQLite at ~/.peek/sessions.db).
 You generally won't invoke it directly — your AI client (next step) does that.